aphiria/aphiria/CONTRIBUTING.md

-# Contributing to Opulence
+# Contributing to Aphiria

-We appreciate any and all contributions to Opulence.
-Please read the [documentation](https://www.opulencephp.com/docs/contributing) to learn how to contribute.
+We appreciate any and all contributions to Aphiria.
+Please read the [documentation](https://www.aphiria.com/docs/contributing) to learn how to contribute.